amoralesc/email-indexer/README.md

 The `ENABLE_PROFILING` variable is meant to be overriden by `INDEXER_ENABLE_PROFILING` and `API_ENABLE_PROFILING`.
 The `PROFILING_PORT` variable is meant to be overriden by `INDEXER_PROFILING_PORT` and `API_PROFILING_PORT`.
 This behavior is done automatically by the `docker-compose.yml` file.

-The `SLEEP_TIME_AFTER_INDEXING` variable is meant to be overriden in the `.indexer.env` file.
-This variable is useful for debugging the `indexer` container.
+The `SLEEP_TIME_AFTER_INDEXING` variable is useful for debugging the `indexer` container.
 It allows the `indexer` container to sleep after it finishes indexing.
 This allows the CPU profiling tool to keep running after the indexing finishes.
 If this variable is set to `0`, the `indexer` container will exit immediately after it finishes indexing and the CPU profiling tool might not have finished running, which will cause the profiling tool to fail.

 #### Running the profiling tool